 In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
 The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
 After this, the credit percentage will be reduced slightly each year until the program expires in 2035.
 Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
 Your local Mount Lebanon solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-Not all solar incentives are federal; tax credits, rebates and more are often offered at the local or state level.
-Incentives may be given by your county or municipality, or by the state of Pennsylvania.
-Certain incentives are available for only a limited time, while others are ongoing.
+Federal solar incentives are not your only option; rebates, tax credits and more may be offered at the state and local level.
+These incentives — which might be given by your county or municipality, or by the state of Pennsylvania — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Mount Lebanon

 There are many kinds of solar incentives: those given by local utility companies, those given by the federal government and those given by the Pennsylvania government, to name a few.
 Solar energy use has grown tremendously in the last 15 years, thanks to these incentives.
 Reaching out to your local Mount Lebanon solar panel installation company is an excellent first step towards getting all the incentives you qualify for when you switch to solar energy.